 2. Go to C:\ProgramData\Gradience and replace the existing ini file.

 At Each New Client:

 1. Go to C:\ProgramData and create a folder there named Gradience.

 2. Go to where you saved the [altered copy] of the Hrware.ini file that you used at all of the other clients.

 3. Go to C:\ProgramData\Gradience and paste the copied ini file.
 This will pre-point the software.

 4. Install the appropriate version.

-Tip!
-I highly recommend that you automate Gradience backups for the end-users.
+--IMPORTANT!-- I highly recommend that you automate Gradience backups for the end-users.
 Even if the server does nightly backups, it's just way faster and simpler to restore a Gradience backup than to recover a copy of the database captured by your nightly server backups.
-The links below cover this.
+The links below cover these.